 Office Hours: Tuesdays & Wednesdays 4:00PM - 5:30PM.
 These times are specifically set aside to answer your questions.
-You may drop-in or you can sign-up for slots using the link above (however, please use the sign-up if you'd like to meet remotely).
+You may drop-in or you can sign-up for slots using the link above if you'd like to meet inperson, but please use the sign-up if you'd like to meet virtually.
+You are encouraged to block multiple consecutive time slots if needed.
 Scheduling conflict?
 Please email me to request other appointment times.

 Note: appointments outside of these office hours must be scheduled at least 24h in advance.

-When emailing me, please include the course code (PSY-211) in the subject line so that the email can be easily identified and allow at least 24h for a reply.
+When emailing me, please include the course code (PSY-227) in the subject line so that the email can be easily identified and allow at least 24h for a reply.
 This means that if you have questions on material before an exam or assignment deadline, emailing the day/night before may not get you answers in time.